clarkexcore/git-practice/readme.md

-#This is some Basic Git Learnin'
+# This is some Basic Git Learnin
 This is it right here ;)